evidently

 ])

-You can choose other Presets, individual Tests and set conditions.
+You can also choose other evaluators, including LLM-as-a-judge and configure pass/fail conditions.

 Import the Report, evaluation Preset and toy tabular dataset.